rcsweeny22/Sweeny-Data-Science-Portfolio/TidyData-Project/README.md

 - This data was adapted from it's orginal source though and was made messy and untidy in a specific way in order to be cleaned and tidied in a comprehensible manner.
 Therefore, before processing the data I created code to make it read-able for my pc and any desired data manipulation purposes.

 ### :memo: References:
-- I referenced this [Pandas Cheet Sheet](https://pandas.pydata.org/Pandas_Cheat_Sheet.pdf) and this [tidy data paper](https://vita.had.co.nz/papers/tidy-data.pdf) as resources for this TidyData Project.
+- I referenced this [Pandas Cheet Sheet](https://pandas.pydata.org/Pandas_Cheat_Sheet.pdf) and [Tidy Data](https://vita.had.co.nz/papers/tidy-data.pdf) as resources for this TidyData Project.
 - For my dataset description, I referenced the [orginal source](https://edjnet.github.io/OlympicsGoNUTS/2008/) of the 2008 Olympic Medalists data that Comai organized.

 ### Visual Examples: Consider adding screenshots of your visualizations or code snippets.